Symphony in D minor (Franck): Instrumentation

 The score calls for two flutes, two oboes, cor anglais, two clarinets, bass clarinet, two bassoons, four horns, two cornets, two trumpets, three trombones, tuba, timpani, harp and strings.

 Form

 In a departure from typical late-romantic symphonic structure, the Symphony in D minor is in three movements, each of which makes reference to the initial four-bar theme introduced at the beginning of the piece.

+An expansion of a standard sonata-allegro form, the first movement of the symphony begins with a harmonically lithe subject (below) that is spun through widely different keys throughout the movement.

+Famous for the haunting melody played by the cor anglais above plucked harp and strings, the second movement is punctuated by two trios and a lively section that is reminiscent of a scherzo.

+The last movement begins with a joyful and upbeat melody and is written in a variant of sonata form.
+The coda, which recapitulates the core thematic material of the symphony, is an exultant exclamation of the first theme, inverting its initial lugubrious appearance and bringing the symphony back to its beginnings.

 Recordings

 The work has been frequently recorded.
 The BBC published a list of recordings in connection with its programme Record Review, on which a comparative review of recordings was broadcast in 2017:

+The 1961 recording by Pierre Monteux with the Chicago Symphony Orchestra was described by critics as "authoritative" and "a classic of the gramophone."